dobairoland/ZyEHW/tools/vidproc/README.md

 You will learn in this file how to prepare the training inputs, check the validity of the transferred data and generate the filtered video.

-The tools can be compiled by running `make` from the `tools` folder.
+The tools can be compiled by running `make` from the `tools/vidproc` folder.

 ## Preparing training inputs